 For security, AWS CIS Framework recommendations and NIST 800-level controls were implemented as a moderate baseline.
 In addition, it ensured security best practices were built in through:

 Data encryption in transit and at rest.

 Disaster preparedness with EC2 instance back-ups — using a Lambda function — which are then deleted after a defined retention period.

 CloudWatch monitoring for defined metrics and the collection of aggregate application logs for review and debugging, as needed.

 Site-to-site IPSec tunnels to securely enable communication between the Internal Production, Internal Service, and Internal Staging accounts, and the on-premise network.

 An AWS Inspector review of all EC2 instances for vulnerable software.

-Through these mechanisms and more, Flux7 and the research firm built controls into the architecture to ensure the new environment is secure and meets NIST 800-53 and FISMA standards.
+Through these mechanisms and more, the teams built controls into the architecture to ensure the new environment is secure and meets NIST 800-53 and FISMA standards.

-The In addition to a secure, scalable AWS environment, knowledge transfer was a key gating factor of success, with this company wanting to efficiently manage its own infrastructure moving forward.
-As a result, Flux7 taught the DevOps and security teams along the way ‘how to fish’ to ensure they could effectively manage and extend the infrastructure moving forward.
+In addition to a secure, scalable AWS environment, knowledge transfer was a key gating factor of success, with this company wanting to efficiently manage its own infrastructure moving forward.
+As a result, the DevOps consulting team taught the customer’s teams along the way ‘how to fish’ to ensure they could effectively manage and extend the infrastructure moving forward.
 The teams then worked together to train the research scientists on their new Galaxy environment.